-In my post about our dining room, I mentioned that we had made a list of things that needed to be done to our house when we bought it two years ago: stairs, windows, kitchen, yard.
-We were finally in the position to start tackling that list – partially out of financial readiness, partially out of an urgency that comes with a newly mobile baby.
+When we bought this house, we made a list of things that needed to be done to update it: stairs, window replacements, kitchen remodel, and the yard.
+We were finally able to start tackling that list – partially out of financial readiness, partially out of an urgency that comes with a newly mobile baby.

-Our house was built in 1979 and both the stair railing and windows were original.
-When we bought the house, the stair risers were carpeted and open – Brady Bunch style.
+Our house was built in 1979, and the stair railing and windows were original.
+The stair risers were carpeted and open when we bought the house – Brady Bunch style.
 Before we moved in, our flooring contractor enclosed them when he was putting in the wood floors.

 The railing was iron and wobbly.
 It looked dated.
 The balusters were so far apart that a small child (or animal) could easily fit through them.

 My husband rigged it with mesh and rope to make it safe for the time being but after two years, I had had enough of his decor.